Public advised to avoid St Joseph’s Church in Bukit Timah after suspicious item found: Police

 "The police have secured the area and the church has been evacuated while police operations are ongoing.
 Members of the public are advised to avoid the location and its vicinity and comply with officers’ instructions."

-Police added in an earlier post that they received a call at about 7.10am for assistance at the church and officers were at scene attending to the incident.
+Police said in an earlier post that they received a call at about 7.10am for assistance at the church and officers were at scene attending to the incident.

 In November last year, a priest at the same church was stabbed during mass.
 A 37-year-old man was subsequently charged with stabbing Catholic priest Christopher Lee in the mouth.